Drug Detox vs Drug Rehab

 Medical Detox

 Medical detox is conducted in a clinical setting with professional supervision.
 Medications may be used to manage withdrawal symptoms, making the process safer and more comfortable.
 Medical detox is highly recommended for substances like alcohol, benzodiazepines, and opioids due to their severe withdrawal risks.
-At TN Detox Center, we specialize in offering supportive, medical detox in Nashville tailored to individual needs.
+At Tennessee Detox Center, we specialize in offering supportive, medical detox in Nashville tailored to individual needs.

 Our high-end treatment options for addiction include medical detox and 24/7 monitoring in a comfortable environment.
 During medical detox, you can take advantage of services like: